- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 Expanding the definition of diet to these larger concepts is important as well, as they will inevitably exist as challenges from time to time.

-These choices may be based in other larger concepts of health, as other health conditions such as allergies, autoimmunity, and irritable bowel syndrome (the later common population wide but even more so in recovery from eating disorders) have evidence that dietary modification will improve symptoms and disease course.
+These choices may be based on other larger concepts of health, like other health conditions such as allergies, autoimmunity, and irritable bowel syndrome (the latter common population-wide but even more so in recovery from eating disorders) have evidence that dietary modification will improve symptoms and disease course.